 Is it any good?

-Arguably the greatest boy-and-dog story of all time, this is, for many kids, the book that introduces them to the power of literature.
+Arguably the greatest boy-and-his-dog story of all time, this is, for many kids, the book that introduces them to the power of literature.
 No one, adult or child, gets through this book without weeping, usually more than once, yet it never feels manipulative or trite -- it's a good, honest cry.
-For over four decades, it has remained near the top of the list of kids' favorite books.
+For more than four decades, it has remained near the top of the list of kids' favorite books.
 Who says kids don't love quality?

 It reveals a world that has all but vanished today, a rural America where a boy could ramble through the woods and mountains with his dogs all night long, in complete freedom.
-It also shows what our image of boyhood once was: strong, brave, emotional, honest, gritty, and loyal, Billy is an archetype that, like the world he inhabits, is virtually extinct, except in literature.
-This exciting, heartbreaking, uplifting book, based on the author's own boyhood, should be a part of everyone's childhood.
+It also shows what our image of boyhood once was: strong, brave, emotional, honest, gritty, and loyal.
+Billy is an archetype that, like the world he inhabits, is virtually extinct, except in literature.
+This exciting, heartbreaking, uplifting book is based on the author's own boyhood.

 Families can talk about...

 Families can talk about respect.
 How do Billy and his father respect raccoons?

 How does Papa's treatment of Billy change?